 A precedential decision by former Insurance Commissioner Dave Jones has been reversed by Insurance Commissioner Ricardo Lara.
 New Insurance Commissioner Ricardo Lara agreed to a settlement with State Fund that removes the precedential designation from the decision in A-Brite Blind & Drapery Cleaning but allows the decision to stand only or that insured.

 The decision is no longer able to be cited as precedent by policyholders challenging the State Fund’s tiered rating modifiers.

-Workers’ Comp Executive has proved exclusive coverage of this dispute for its premium subscribers.
+Workers’ Comp Executive has provided exclusive coverage of this dispute for its premium subscribers.